-OS Terrain 50 is designed to be INSPIRE (Infrastructure for Spatial Data in Europe) ready.
+OS Terrain 5 is designed to be INSPIRE-ready.
 Ordnance Survey is a leading member of the UK Location Programme, which is charged with delivering INSPIRE, a directive that applies to all member states and aims to enable more joined-up data across public bodies for environmental applications.

-At the time of OS Terrain product development the INSPIRE elevation specification had not been finalised.
+At the time of OS Terrain product development, the INSPIRE elevation specification had not been finalised.
 The data structures of OS Terrain products, and the details of the GML encoding, have been based on the draft INSPIRE specification.
 The intention is to align OS Terrain with the final INSPIRE specification, when this is available.

-For more information about INSPIRE and UK Location please view the web pages:
+For more information about INSPIRE and UK Location please view the web pages: http://data.gov.uk/location.

-http://data.gov.uk/location